 £0.0m the bank, 0 transfer made from 1FT, Wildcard available.

-If you already have a team saved in the RMT Machine, then you will need to re-import your team.
+If you already have a team saved in the RMT Adviser, then you will need to re-import your team.

 What’s more, your team is saved so that when you come back you do not need to reload your squad.
 And best of all you can save more than one team, so you can check out the likely transfers of your Head To Head opponents.